EPR in Asia: Fostering Peer-to-peer Learning, Understanding Unique Local Challenges

 22 February 2024

 This seminar was a back-to-back side event of the 16th Asia Pacific Roundtable on Sustainable Consumption and Production (APRSCP) held in Bangkok, Thailand.
-The objectives of the event were to discuss EPR in the Asian context, to share reflections, challenges, and lessons learned from EPR implementation in some Asian countries, as well as to exchange on main challenges and key takeaways for countries preparing to introduce the EPR.
+The event's objectives were to discuss EPR in the Asian context, and to share reflections, challenges, and lessons learned from EPR implementation in Asian countries, as well as to exchange thoughts and experiences on the main challenges and key takeaways for countries preparing to introduce EPR.

-In his opening remark, Mr Michikazu Kojima, Senior Advisor at ERIA, underlined that it was fundamental to learn from countries that have years of experience in EPR.
-He added that discussions on the specific challenges that would be faced by the developing Asian countries were necessary so that those countries can save time and resources to implement the EPR scheme.
+In his opening remarks, Mr Michikazu Kojima, ERIA Senior Advisor, said it was fundamental to learn from countries with years of EPR experience.
+Discussions on the specific challenges faced by developing Asian countries were necessary so those countries could save time and resources in EPR implementation.

 ‘I hope our discussion today will suggest some positive ways forward for relevant stakeholders working on the implementation and introduction of the EPR,’ said Mr Kojima.